-There has been a lot of talk about how every school is a good school, regardless of whether they are eighbourhood or elite schools.
-During the National Day Rally 2014, PM Lee spoke about the de-emphasis on grades and paper qualifications again.
+There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 Even educators are skeptical.
-Last year, Jurong West Secondary principal said
+The previous year, Jurong West Secondary School (JWSS) vice-principal Pushparani Nadarajah said:

 “How many of our leaders and top officers who say that every school is a good school put their children in ordinary schools near their home?
 (Only) until they actually do so are parents going to buy (it).”